Yevrag35/MG.Http.Urls/README.md

 # URL Parameter Building

 ## Overview
 MG.Http.Urls (URL Parameter Building) is an open-source .NET 8 library designed to provide high-performance URL query parameter building capabilities.
-It's main use is for use in my own projects, but feel free to use it as well.
+It's main use is for my own projects, but feel free to use it as well.
 It simplifies the process of constructing query parameters for HTTP requests, ensuring efficient and error-free parameter encoding.

 ## Features